When our blueprint contains trauma, neglect, confusion and loneliness.

 When we experience these negative feelings, we can sometimes lose trust in ourselves, resulting in becoming wary of making decisions in the future.
 This can lead to self-doubt, questioning and the development of over thinking.

-Anxiety is not meant to hold a pernimant place within us.
+Anxiety is not meant to hold a permanent place within us.
 Nervousness is a natural part of us, it's the bodies warning system letting us when we are doing something new.

 We overcome nervousness when we learn we are able to cope with a new experience, when we settle into a new environment, get to know people and understand we are able to resolve problems and uncomfortable situations.